At the Stroke of Nine

 At the Stroke of Nine is a 1957 British crime film directed by Lance Comfort and starring Patricia Dainton, Stephen Murray, Patrick Barr and Dermot Walsh.
-The plot follows a high-flying female journalist who is kidnapped by a madman.
-He forces her to write articles about him and threatens to kill her.
+It was written by Harry Booth, Brian Clemens, Michael Deeley and Jon Penington.
+A female journalist is kidnapped by a madman who forces her to write articles about him and threatens to kill her.

+Plot

+When reporter Sally Bryant chases a major scoop, she is captured by concert pianist Stephen Garrett, who says he will murder her within the next five days.
+He forces her to send daily reports of her ordeal to her newspaper.
+The typeface of the reports gives a clue to the police, who reach Garrett's house in time to prevent him from strangling Sally.
+Garrett falls out of a window to his death.